cloudpilot-emu/cloudpilot-emu/README.md

     currently available.
 -   The emulated Tungsten|W does not provide a full 5-way D-pad, even though the skin suggests otherwise.

-# OS4 and earlier

-## Relationship to POSE

-CloudpilotEmu is derived from the original POSE sources.
-It is not a straightforward port, though, as the original code has been adapted and partly rewritten to fit well with a browser environment.
-In addition, it contains bug fixes and many new features.
-In particular:

--   The codebase has been updated to build and run on both 32bit and 64bit little endian systems.
-Big endian systems should work, but I cannot test this (are there even any relevant big endian systems left?).
--   POSE was built as a tool for debugging and profiling PalmOS applications.
-    Most of this functionality has been removed in CloudpilotEmu.
--   All UI parts and in particular threading were removed from the source.
--   Dispatch and timing have been partly rewritten, timing should now be pretty close to the original device.
--   Adjusting the grayscale in 2bpp mode works.
--   All 16MB of the Palm m515 are usable.
--   A few conditions that can cause interrupt storms have been fixed.
--   Savestate code has been rewritten to work with a fixed buffer without allocations.
--   Event injection works without generating null events.
--   Reminders and alarms trigger propely.
--   Clié devices use full MQ11xx video acceleration.
--   SD card and Memory Stick emulation.
--   A GDB stub for debugging PalmOS and apps written with a suitable toolchain.
--

-# OS5

-## Relationship to uARM

-OS5 emulation is based on Dmitry Grinberg's [uARM](https://github.com/uARM-Palm/uARM). emulator.
-However, CloudpilotEmu is not a straightforward port, but a fork that trails behind Dmitry's original sources and adds the following of features:

--   Optimizations that give a significant performance boost at the expense of RAM and portability.
--   PACE replaced with direct m68k emulation on the host, using the same m68k core as POSE.
--   Accurate timing.
--   Audio.
--   Savestates.
--   Power off (which crashes the emulator) is disabled.
--   Database installation and export.

-## performance

-OS5 was designed to run on ARM CPUs clocked at several 100 MHz.
-Those chips were fast enough to play music, decode video and run demanding games and even emulators.

-CloudpilotEmu pulls many tricks and optimizations to run OS5 as fast as possible, and applications targeting OS4 or earlier will run at comparable speeds on OS5, but native OS5 software requires a fast host.
-Apple Silicon Macs and recent iOS devices (iPhone 13 or later) run even demanding ARM apps at decent or even faster-than-real speeds, and the same goes for fast x86 desktops, but older and slower devices (which includes most Android devices) may struggle.
-Many apps still work fine, but your mileage may vary.

 # Building